 Personally, 5 months was perfect for me and I wouldn’t have wanted any more or less time.
 It was just enough time to really dive deep into the material and start making connections between systems – just because you knew it really well when you took the course a few months ago doesn’t mean you know how to integrate that information across all body systems or to other topics.
 Starting early gives you this advantage – because you will not have time to dive deep into the background behind every disease or concept during your dedicated board study.
 Struggle with the material early!
 When your dedicated board study comes around, you want to be filling in the gaps and strengthening your weaknesses, but you can’t do that if you haven’t figured out where your gaps and weaknesses are in the first place.

 I used both the pdf version and print copy of First Aid.
-Since I didn’t start my board prep until January, I waited to buy the 2018 edition so that I had the most recent version for my exams.
-I brought my printed copy of First Aid to the FedEx store and asked them to cut the binding and 3-hole punch it.
-Then I put it in a 3-inch D-ring binder with page-dividers to separate the chapters.
+Since I didn’t start my board prep until January, I waited to buy the most recent edition so that I had the most relevant version for my exams.
+I brought my printed copy of First Aid to the FedEx store and asked them to cut the binding and 3-hole punch it (other stores such as Staples and OfficeMax can also do this for you, just ask around).
+Then I put it in a 3-inch D-ring binder with durable page-dividers to separate the chapters.
 I would use the FA pdf to ‘control + F’ whatever I was looking for before flipping to the correct page in my printed copy.
 I felt like this saved me a bunch of time flipping through pages – don’t waste time searching.
+Contact me if you have difficulty finding the FA pdf and I’ll help you out.
 As I did practice questions, I would write notes in my First Aid.
 If I had to add a lot of notes in a particular section, or found some images I liked, I printed pages off and stuck them in my First Aid binder next to the corresponding information.
 This is why I preferred the binder over a bound/spiraled textbook.